GP ADHD Prescribing in South Australia

 - Longer wait times in regional South Australia

-Expected SA Prescribing Framework
+SA GP Prescribing Framework

-Approved GP Training Pathway
+RACGP Training Pathway

 DSM-5 Clinical Assessment